DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 Desktop GPUs allow better overlapping of compute and upload passes with post process pass of the previous frame.
-The double buffered mode is faster but for the price of increased frame latency.
+The double-buffered mode is faster, but for the price of increased frame latency.
 As much as 2x performance improvement may be achieved.

 On low-end mobile GPUs with a small number of cores, using async compute gives no advantage.
-On high-end mobile GPUs overlapping post-process pass with compute pass does not give any improvement, but double-buffering mode allows overlapping the scene drawing pass with the compute pass that results in up to 1.5x performance improvement.
+On high-end mobile GPUs, overlapping post-process pass with compute pass does not give any improvement, but double-buffering mode allows overlapping the scene drawing pass with the compute pass that results in up to 1.5x performance improvement.
-Note that in this we don't perform frustum culling and don't use LODs.
+Note that in this tutorial we don't perform frustum culling and don't use LODs.
 This uses many compute units and simulates a complex geometry processing.

 ## Engine Initialization